Skip to content

 Triangular Distribution in R

-Posted on September 23September 23 By Jim No Comments on Triangular Distribution in R
+Posted on September 23September 23 By Admin No Comments on Triangular Distribution in R

 Triangular Distribution in R, A continuous probability distribution with a triangle-shaped probability density function is known as the triangular distribution.